glotzerlab/signac-flow/doc/environments.rst

 .. tip::

     If you are running on a high-performance super computer, add the following line to your ``project.py`` module to import packaged profiles: ``import flow.environments``
-    Please see :ref:`supported_environments` for more information.
+    Please see :ref:`supported-environments` for more information.

 How to Use Environments
 =======================